-We pray for UK leaders.
+We pray for world leaders.
 Bless them with wisdom, boldness and a heart for justice like yours.

-May you gift them with the skills and opportunities required to work in unity with all world leaders so that a loss and damage fund is created this year.
+May you gift them with the skills and opportunities required to work in unity so that a loss and damage fund is created this year.

-May they act humbly and reproachfully and create a fund that benefits the poorest and most climate-vulnerable communities first.
+May they act humbly and create a fund that benefits the poorest and most climate-vulnerable communities first.